Itvisors/mendix-DataTables/README.md

 - _Refresh attribute_ - The attribute used force a refresh.
 Set it to true and change with refresh in client to trigger a refresh.
 The widget will set it to false.
 - _Keep scroll pos attribute_ - Used together with the refresh attribute.
 Set it to true to keep the page or scroll position after a refresh.
 If this attribute is not used, the scroll position will always be reset for each full refresh.
 - _XPath constraint_ - Optional.
 Set the attribute value to an XPath constraint, without the surrounding [ and ]
+- _Allow multi column sort_ - Allow multiple column sort, default no. If yes, end user can use shift-click to sort on multiple columns.

 #### Column definitions